 - 7. Draw a circle around the total number of students. - 8.
-Draw a triangle around the total number of students with a pet. - 9.
-Draw a square around the percent of students with no siblings. - 10.
-Draw a trapezoid around the percent of students with no siblings and no pets.
+Draw a triangle around the total number of students cleaning the park. - 9.
+Draw a square around the percent of students who did not clean the park. - 10.
+Draw a trapezoid around the percent of students who did not clean the school or the park.